-PP0068 application note 50: By writing SO_D into the TOE, the Personalisation Agent confirms (on behalf of DS) the correctness and genuineness of all the personalisation data related.
-This consists of user- and TSF-data.
+PP0068v2 application note 50: By writing SO_D into the TOE, the Personalisation Agent confirms (on behalf of DS) the correctness and genuineness of all the personalisation data related.
+This consists of user- and TSF- data.

-FMT_MTD.1/AAManagement of TSF data - Active Authentication Private Key
+FMT_MTD.1/AAManagement of TSF data - Active Authentication Private Key vate Key65 to the Manufacturer and the Personalisation Agent66.

-Dependencies: FMT_SMF.1 Specification of management functions: fulfilled by FMT_SMF.1 vate Key61 to the Manufacturer and the Personalisation Agent62.
+Dependencies: FMT SMF.1 Specification of management functions: fulfilled by FMT SMF.1